developerstephanieb/latex_reference/01_fundamentals/03_text_format_and_layout.md

 ## Font Styles

-These commands change the appearance of text to add emphasis.
-They can be nested inside each other.
+These commands change the appearance of text to add emphasis and can be nested inside each other.

 - `\textbf{text}`: Makes text bold.